Shinjita/iHVI-app/README.md

 ----
 Or you can directly run "output/mainApp/mainApp.exe" on windows operating system.

-## Technical documentation
+## Getting started with the toolkit

-Refer to [iHVI User Manual](Documentation.md) for more detailed explanation on iHVI operation
+Refer to [iHVI User Manual](Documentation.md) for detailed explanation on the steps.